artefactual/atom-docs/admin-manual/maintenance/troubleshooting.rst

 If you have accidentally turned on the "Require SSL" setting and can't log in, it's possible to use SQL to disable this setting.
-For basic information on accesssing MySQL via the command-line, see: :ref:`cli-access-mysql`.
+For basic information on accessing MySQL via the command-line, see: :ref:`cli-access-mysql`.
 You will need to know the user and password you used for the database when installing AtoM, as well as the database name.